Azure/azure-signalr/docs/tsg.md

 For **Standard** instances, **concurrent** connection count limit **per unit** is 1K, which means Unit100 allows 100K **concurrent** connections.

 The connections include both client and server connections. check [here](https://docs.microsoft.com/en-us/azure/azure-signalr/signalr-concept-messages-and-connections#how-connections-are-counted) for how connections are counted.

+<a name="429_negotiate"></a>
+## 429(Too Many Requests) returned for negotiate requests

+Too many negotiate requests at same time.

+All instances allow at least 400 requests per second.
+Big unit will allow more requests per second.

+Please add a random delay for your client retry.

 <a name="500_error_when_negotiate"></a>
 ## 500 Error when negotiate: Azure SignalR Service is not connected yet, please try again later.